NCERT Exemplar Class 11 Biology Solutions Chapter 10 Cell Cycle and Cell Division

 (d) Homologous chromosomes separate

-Explanation: Homologous chromosomes segregated during Anaphase I.
+Explanation: Homologous chromosomes are segregated during Anaphase I.

 Question:5